 - Make sure you use pictures.
 Pictures are the keystone of trust in testimonials.
-It’s important that every featured testimonial be accompanied by a photo of a real person.
+It’s important that every featured testimonial is accompanied by a photo of a real person.

 - Testimonials should be specific.
 Glittering generalities don’t make great testimonies.
 The best testimonies are those that are backed by real numbers, real data, and specific applications.

-TasksEveryDay, which provides offshore virtual assistant services, uses a rotating carousel of testimonials.
-Each featured testimonials has a picture, a name, a video, a specific geolocation, and a clear discussion on how the service benefited them.
+Each featured testimonials has a picture, a name, a video, specific geolocation, and a clear discussion on how the service benefited them.

 Essential Element 10: Methods of Contact